-In this section, we will work as a community of scholars and writers to engage a common set of reading and writing assignments that research the sports in which all of us are immersed and to develop sound arguments responsive to current debates about sports in America.
-The reading and writing you do in this course will be grounded in the discussions of this community and this community will serve as the audience and shape the purposes, and therefore design, of your essays.
+In this section, we will work as a community of scholars and writers to engage a common set of reading and writing assignments; these assignments research the sports in which all of us are immersed and require you to develop sound arguments responsive to current debates about sports in America.
+The reading and writing you do in this course will be grounded in the discussions of our community and our community will serve as the audience to shape the purposes, and therefore design, of your essays.

 Why This Method?
 Writers don't write because they are told to write.
 Students do.
 Perhaps that is why students find it so difficult to be writers in classrooms.
 (You've all heard it, probably even said it at one point or another: "I just couldn't get into this topic.")
 Writers write when they are compelled to write, when they feel the need to explore and explain a subject-to themselves, to others.
 And writers don't write to teachers; they write to people who share an interest in what they are writing about.
 A bank teller writes a memo to her boss asking for a day off; a mother writes a letter to a son who is off at college to tell him his sister is ill; a novelist writes a book about the way fathers and sons lose touch only to find each other again in some poignant but ordinary moment-planting a tree at the son's new house.
 These are all scenarios in which writing happens, and with great effect.
-None of these is the scenarios of a typical writing course.
+None of these is the scenario of a traditional writing course.

 I want to change that.
-In this course, I want you to ignore me as teacher-audience and to write to each other, to explore and explain, to yourselves and to your classmates, the sports that you watch and engage in.
-Using these cultural performances as a set of common events and dividing the class into writing/discussion groups of four to five members, we will explore the meaning of our sports within contemporary American culture.
+In this course, I want you to ignore me as teacher-audience and to write to each other-to read and to write with each other in order to explore and explain, to yourselves and to your classmates, the sports that you watch and engage in.
+Using these cultural performances as a set of common events and dividing the class into writing/discussion groups of three to four members, we will explore the meaning of our sports within contemporary American culture.
 We will communicate to each other, in writing, the insights and understandings we thus piece together, tentative though those insights and understandings might be.
 Finally, we are going to use this writing we do to learn something about the way writing gets done and what makes writing effective, to discover the best modes of argumentation and to build effective arguments by applying the principles of rhetoric and logic.

 What Does This Method Demand of You?
 This design for the course is going to require that you approach the course somewhat differently than you may have approached writing courses in the past.

 First, this design will require you to think about the texts for the course differently.
-The texts fall into four categories:
+The texts fall into five categories:

-- essays on sports that I have compiled in a course reader and that will provide a common source of ideas about sports as personal experience, as history, and as culture - a textbook that defines and samples the rhetorical and logical principles of argumentation - the "texts" that you bring into class as you research your own sport - your own writing, which you will share with your reading/writing groups - a grammar/rhetoric handbook to which you can refer as you develop your writing discussion, revision and collaborative research that will be at the core of defining audience and purpose in each assignment.
-These are required reading.
+- essays on sports that I have compiled in a course reader and that will provide a common source of ideas about sports as personal experience, as history, and as culture - a textbook that defines and samples the rhetorical and logical principles of argumentation - the "texts" that you bring into class as you research your own sport - your own writing, which you will share with your reading/writing groups - a grammar/rhetoric handbook to which you can refer as you develop your writing